 The London Idea was created to celebrate the legacy of Adam London, a 2011 graduate of the University, majoring in Organizational Studies.
 He was an innovative ideator, a passionate creator, and an avid explorer.
 The London Idea Foundation’s partnership with BLI continues Adam’s work connecting people and ideas.

-The BLI and The London Idea are thrilled to announce the 2020 TLI team - Blueprints for Pangaea!
+The 2020 TLI team was Blueprints for Pangaea!